 Cover the plastic wrap with clear tape to create a solid shell.

-Trace a half-inch outside of the child's natural hairline, including around the ears.
+Trace a 1/2 inch outside of the child's natural hairline, including around the ears.
 If you will be hiding long hair, include the entire length of the neck.
 Hair can be hidden underneath the extended prosthetic and then remained tucked under a shirt collar.

 Slide the plastic wrap carefully off the child's head, and place it immediately onto a hard plastic wig form to preserve its shape.
-Do not use a foam wig form, you will not be able to remove it from the form later.
+Don't use a foam wig form because you won't be able to remove it from the form later.

 Cut along the hairline you traced with a utility knife and remove excess tape and plastic wrap.